Giosuè Gallucci: Dominance in Little Italy and East Harlem

-Gallucci built various businesses in Little Italy and East Harlem; first on Mulberry Street and later in a three-story brick house with a bakery and an attached stable at 318 East 109th Street, and a cigar store at 329 East 109th Street.
+Gallucci built businesses in Little Italy and East Harlem, first on Mulberry Street and later in a three-story brick house with a bakery and an attached stable at 318 East 109th Street, and a cigar store at 329 East 109th Street.
 It was rumored that he ran a brothel at the intersection of East 109th Street with Second Avenue.

-He became the undisputed boss of Little Italy following the imprisonment of the Sicilian-American mafia leaders Giuseppe Morello and Ignazio Lupo on counterfeit charges in 1910.
+In 1910, he became the undisputed boss of Little Italy following the imprisonment of the Sicilian-American mafia leaders Giuseppe Morello and Ignazio Lupo on counterfeit charges.
 He owned many tenements in the area and controlled the coal and ice business, cobbler shops, the olive oil business and the lottery in the Italian neighborhoods.
 He was one of the biggest moneylenders and held strict control over the policy game (numbers racket), employing Neapolitan and Sicilian street gangs as his enforcers.

-Gallucci ran what was supposed to be the New York office of the Royal Italian Lottery, which in fact was a front for his own policy game selling thousands of tickets every month throughout Harlem.
-He ran the lottery from the basement of his home and he had agents in many cities with Italian communities.
+Gallucci ran what was supposed to be the New York office of the Royal Italian Lottery, which was a front for his own policy game selling thousands of tickets every month throughout Harlem.
+He ran the lottery from the basement of his home and had agents in many cities with Italian communities.
 Every month there was a grand drawing.
 There was only one prize of $1,000, but the winner of the prize was commonly robbed of the money when it was paid.
-According to the New York City Police Department, most of Gallucci's income originated "from his control of the policy playing in Harlem, various gambling houses and houses of prostitution, all located in that section of Harlem known as Little Italy."
+According to the New York City Police Department, most of Gallucci's income originated "from his control of the policy playing in Harlem, gambling houses and houses of prostitution, all located in that section of Harlem known as Little Italy."

 Gallucci was an imposing man, "a big fellow with a pleasant face and a hearty laugh."
 He was often seen in Harlem swinging a loaded cane, immaculately dressed in tailored suits with a magnificently waxed mustache, an expensive $2,000 diamond ring and $3,000 diamond shirt studs.
 He denied the allegations that he was involved in criminal activities.
 "My enemies say that I am the head of the 'Black Hand' business, that I run the blackmail bomb business and that I own all the lotteries," Gallucci complained a week before he was killed.
 "They are wrong.
 I own bakeries, ice and wood shops, shoe shining and repair shops and similar places, but I am not king of the 'Black Hand'."
 Due to his political influence, he was also called "King of Little Italy" or "The Boss".